-No. Item Status Description 1 UID switch/LED 1 Lights in blue Working in operation Flashes in blue (once per second) Remote management or firmware upgrade is in progress Flashes in blue (4 times per second) The iLO restart sequence using the UID switch has been launched Flashes in blue (8 times per second) The iLO restart sequence using UID switch is in progress Lights off Not working 2 Power switch and system Lights in green The system is powered on power LED ^{1} Flashes in green (once per second) The power on sequence in progress Lights in amber The system is in standby state Lights off Power is not supplied 2 3 Status LED 1 Lights in green Normal state Flashes in green (once per second) Restarting iLO Flashes in amber The function of the system is deteriorating Flashes in red (once per second) The system is in a critical state 3 4 LINK/ACT LED 1 Lights in green Linked to the network Flashes in green (once per second) The network is working Lights off The network is not working
+No. Item Status Description 1 UID switch/LED 1 Lights in blue Working in operation Do not reboot the iLO from the boot of the server Flashes in blue (once per second) Remote management or firmware upgrade is in progress until the completion of the OS boot and during using the System Utilities.
+Flashes in blue (4 times per second) The iLO restart sequence using the UID switch has been launched Flashes in blue (8 times per second) The iLO restart sequence using UID switch is in progress Lights off Not working 2 Power switch and system Lights in green The system is powered on power LED ^{1} Flashes in green (once per second) The power on sequence in progress Lights in amber The system is in standby state Lights off Power is not supplied 2 3 Status LED 1 Lights in green Normal state Flashes in green (once per second) Restarting iLO Flashes in amber The function of the system is deteriorating 3 Flashes in red (once per second) The system is in a critical state 3 4 LINK/ACT LED 1 Lights in green Linked to the network Flashes in green (once per second) The network is working Lights off The network is not working